manuelbomi/GCP-Vertex-AI-Application---Model-Training-and-Deployment-with-AutoML/README.md

 ![Image](https://github.com/user-attachments/assets/91746335-ba86-4d4f-a643-027af53d0872)

-##### Look for Vertex AI and pin it to ur menu for easier accessibility for subsequent projects.
+##### Look for Vertex AI and pin it to your menu for easier accessibility on subsequent projects.
 ##### Select Vertex AI